 A look at factors that determine bond yields.

-- Firstly, bond yields are an inverse relationship of the price of bonds.
+- Firstly, bond yields have an inverse relationship with the price of bonds.

-- For explanation see: Relationship between bond price and bond yields
+- See also Relationship between bond price and bond yields

 Summary of factors that determine bond yields

 - Is default likely?
 If markets fear the possibility of government debt default, it is likely they will demand higher bond yields to compensate for the risk.
 If they think that a country will not default but is safe, then bond yields will be relatively lower.
 It is worth mentioning debt default is relatively rare in developed economies (except issues in Eurozone)

 - Private sector saving.
 If the private sector has high levels of savings, there will tend to be a higher demand for bonds because they are a good way to make use of savings, and yields will be relatively lower.
 Savings tend to rise during periods of uncertainty and low growth.

 - Prospects for economic growth.
 Bonds are an alternative to other forms of investment like shares and private capital.
 If there is strong economic growth, then the prospect for shares and private investment improves, therefore bonds become relatively less attractive and yields go up.